 - Baragarth Fort Suite (112)

-I know Internet is almost full of it and some would have even seen in a bollywood movie “Jab we met” :).
-I even clicked a few and would like to share them with you guyz as the post progresses.
-Here are some assorted pics of Naggar Castle…
+I know the Internet is almost full of it, and some would have even seen in a Bollywood movie “Jab we met” :).
+I even clicked a few and would like to share them with you guys as the post progresses.

-Local people are free to move around and there is a temple inside which they keep visiting.
-So now you have the hint to save yourself Rs 15 when you just visit Naggar Castle for a meal 😉
+Local people are free to move around, and there is a temple inside which they keep visiting.
+So now you have the hint to save yourself Rs 15 when you visit Naggar Castle for a meal 😉

 As soon as you enter Naggar Castle, you can draw that your eyes will have a treat of Wood and Rocks all over there.
-There are two blocks in the hotel “A” and “B”.
-B-Block is on the left (I think) along restaurant side (50% sure, to be on safe side consider the block on restaurant side, for this article I will presume it to be “B”).
+There are two blocks in the hotel “A” and “B.” B-Block is on the left (I think) along the restaurant side (50% sure, to be on safe side consider the block on the restaurant side, for this article I will presume it to be “B”).

-Hospitality we received from the staff was great.
-Location is no concern as well and for medical assistance you will have to approach the Naggar town which was not too far though.
+The hospitality we received from the staff was great.
+Location is no concern as well, and for medical assistance, you will have to approach the Naggar town, which was not too far.
 There is a temple inside the hotel itself and here is the picture of it.

 Attractions in-around Naggar Castle Sightseeing

 - Old Krishna Temple, a must visit place